 The new millennium has truly brought a lot of changes including in the field of drug prevention and control.
 In 2002, Republic Act 9165 or the “Comprehensive Dangerous Drugs Act of 2002” repealed RA 6425.

-RA 9165 expanded the membership of the Board to include the agencies such as the Department of Interior and Local Government, Department of Labor and Employment, Department of Foreign Affairs, Commission on Higher Education, National Youth Commission, and the newly established Philippine Drug Enforcement Agency.
+RA 9165 expanded the membership of the Board to include the agencies such as the Department of the Interior and Local Government, Department of Labor and Employment, Department of Foreign Affairs, Commission on Higher Education, National Youth Commission, and the newly established Philippine Drug Enforcement Agency.
 The law also streamlined the functions of the Board and ushered in new programs and initiatives.

 To get by with the fast changing and developing phase of this decade, the DDB launched a number of programs that utilize the power of technology to improve processes, share drug data and information and also elicit people’s participation.